uzorjchibuzor/rails-authentication/README.md

-# README
+# Rails Authentication

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Project is used to demonstrate Access control in Rails

-* Ruby version
+* Ruby version - 2.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails Version - 5.2.1

+* After cloning the repository, run `rails db:migrate`  then run `rails server`

+* The app is served at `localhost:3000`

+* To create a User account from the console, run `User.create(name: '<name>', email: '<email>', password: '<password>')`